mobily-enterprises/jsonreststores/README.md

 This will ensure that the inherited `checkPermissionsDelete()` method is called and followed, and _then_ further checks are carried on.

+## "Prepare Body" and "after postValidate" hooks

+These hooks are there so that you can manpulate the data passed to your store both _before_ it's validated against the schema, and _after_ it's been validated.

+When data is submitted to the store, sometimes you want to manipulate it *before* it gets validated against the schema.
+For example, your application might pass extra parameters (which are not part of the schema) that will influence the actual schema fields.
+Or, you might want to manipulate the passed data _after_ validation (which is useful if you want to make absolute sure that all the fields are cast and valid).

+* `prepareBody( body, method, cb )`
+* `postValidate( body, method, cb )`

+In both hooks, `method` can be either `"put"` or `"post"`.

+`prepareBody()` is called with the data passed from the client _as is_ (no casting, nor anything).
+Any manipolation done by prepareBody will need to satisfy the schema, or validation will actually fail.
+This hook is useful if you want to force some fields to specific values, maybe depending on a session variable for the specific user.
+For example, when a record is created, you will have `creatorId` in the schema, but you won't want users to be able to specify any ID there.
+So, you can simply assign body.creatorId in the `prepareBody()` hook.

+`postValidate()` is called once validation is completed.
+This hook is especially useful if you want to make some cross-check on other stores (for example that IDs are correct, etc.); since everything is cast and validated, all IDs are already of the right type.

 ## "After" hooks

 These functions are handy where, in your own applications, you want "something" to happen after one of those operations is complete.